International per diem rates 2026: A complete guide

 International per diem rates are set by the U.S. Department of State's Office of Allowances.
 The agency surveys lodging and meals and incidental expenses (M&IE) across countries and cities to establish maximum daily allowances, which are published in U.S. dollars and updated monthly.

-Key factors affecting per diem rates
+Key factors that affect international per diem rates

 Several factors influence how rates are set and updated: